 Sometimes the most ethical thing you can do is point out that what your team is doing is wrong.

 When we don’t understand the systems that we alter, we risk burning down democracy in a quest to sell a few more backpacks.
+Even if you don’t care about the larger issues, you can’t ignore the potential backlash from your audience — which did eventually happen.
+Nothing says success like being included on a list of spectacular branding fails.

 Excellent job, Leo Burnett.